Louhisaari manor: Architecture & design

 The house is a fine and rare example of a Palladian-style country house in Finland.
 The architect is unknown, but some presume Herman Fleming, the owner, to be the builder and designer.
 During its history, the buildings (manor and annexes) more or less remained in their original form, but were subject to renovations and repair.
 During the restoration of the 1960s, the exterior was restored back to its 17th century style as much as possible.
 The first and third floor of the manor were also restored in 17th century style, while the second floor was brought back to the 18th and 19th century design.

 The house is surrounded by a park in English landscape style.

+Fundraising campaign

+Louhisaari inaugurated a fundraising campaign in 2025.
+As part of the initiative, each donor is symbolically allocated one square meter of land at Louhisaari for the duration of one year.
+In recognition of their support, contributors are also conferred the honorary designations "Friend of Louhisaari" and "Honorary Herman."
+The campaign is placed under the patronage of countess Margaretha Mannerheim.